LuisReyes970304/record_store/README.md

 <h3>What is the result</h3>

-- The result is a list of dicts with name of product, cuantity, price per unit, total per kind of product, and a total for all of the items added to the purchase.
+- The result is a list of dicts with name of product, quantity, price per unit, total per kind of product, and a total for all of the items added to the purchase.

 - A receipt is printed in console showing the information in a very clear way.